-This notice announces the opportunity to apply for funding under Ryan White HIV/AIDS Program (RWHAP) Part C Capacity Development Program.
-The purpose of this program is to strengthen organizational capacity to respond to the changing health care landscape and increase access to high quality HIV primary health care services for low income, uninsured, and underserved people living with HIV (PLWH).
+This notice announces the opportunity to apply for funding under the Health Resources and Services Administration's (HRSA) Ryan White HIV/AIDS Program (RWHAP) Part C Capacity Development Program.
+The purpose of this program is to strengthen organizational capacity to respond to the changing health care landscape and increase access to high quality HIV primary health care services for low income, uninsured, and underserved people with HIV.